cylc/cylc-doc/src/tutorial/scheduling/further-scheduling.rst

 .. ifnotslides::

    In Cylc, :term:`cycle points <cycle point>` are just labels.
-Tasks are triggered when their dependencies are met regardles of their cycle point.
+Tasks are triggered when their dependencies are met regardless of their cycle point.
    But we can use *clock triggers* to force tasks to wait for a particular time, relative to their cycle point time, before running.
    This is necessary for certain operational and monitoring systems, e.g. for